 The cabin for Virgin Atlantic economy seats had a 3-3-3 arrangement with each seat having its own entertainment screen.
 At the seat was an included headphones, blanket, and pillow set.
 I was very impressed by Virgin Atlantic’s in-flight entertainment selection on this flight.
 In addition to showing flight information and movies, there were TV shows, music, and games.
 There was also a special section dedicated to kids.
 Since I worked my full 9-5 shift and just came home to shower and get my luggage, I thought I’d be knocked out on the flight.
 Unfortunately, I did not sleep and instead caught up on movies like Thor: Ragnarok, Marshall, Dunkirk, Dawn of the Planet of the Apes, and War for the Planet of Apes.

 The flight was slightly delayed, but after a little over 7 hours, we finally landed in London.
-The Virgin Atlantic economy seats were comfortable and there was plenty of legroom.
-I was able to stretch my legs on occasion without touching the footrest.
-As a first time flier on their airline, the experience flying Virgin Atlantic Economy was impressive.
+As a first time flier on their airline, the experience flying Virgin Atlantic Economy Class was impressive.
 The attendants were friendly and helpful when needed, I enjoyed my meals and due to my insomnia, the in-flight entertainment was perfect.